Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Introduction

-For further reading, we refer the interested reader \begin{itemize} \item[--] to Wedhorn's notes \cite{Wedhorn} for more on deRham cohomology and $F$-zips, as well as to Illusie's survey \cite{Illusie Frobenius} for the degeneration of the Fr\"olicher spectral sequence with characteristic-$p$ methods, \item[--] to Chambert-Loir's survey \cite{CL} for more on crystalline cohomology, and to Katz's article \cite{Katz crystal} for more on $F$-crystals, \item[--] to my own survey \cite{Liedtke overview} for more on the classification of surfaces in positive characteristic, \item[--] to Ogus' original articles \cite{Ogus} and \cite{Ogus PM} for more on supersingular K3 crystals and the Torelli theorem, and finally, \item[--] to the books of Hazewinkel \cite{Hazewinkel} and Zink \cite{Zink} for more on formal group laws and their applications. \end{itemize} Of course, this list is by no means complete, but merely represents a small part of the literature for some of the topics touched upon in these notes.
+For further reading, we refer the interested reader \begin{itemize} \item[--] to Wedhorn's notes \cite{Wedhorn} for more on de Rham cohomology and $F$-zips, as well as to Illusie's survey \cite{Illusie Frobenius} for the degeneration of the Fr\"olicher spectral sequence with characteristic-$p$ methods, \item[--] to Chambert-Loir's survey \cite{CL} for more on crystalline cohomology, and to Katz's article \cite{Katz crystal} for more on $F$-crystals, \item[--] to my own survey \cite{Liedtke overview} for more on the classification of surfaces in positive characteristic, \item[--] to Huybrechts' lecture notes \cite{Huybrechts} for more on K3 surfaces, \item[--] to Ogus' original articles \cite{Ogus} and \cite{Ogus PM} for more on supersingular K3 crystals and the Torelli theorem, and finally, \item[--] to the books of Hazewinkel \cite{Hazewinkel} and Zink \cite{Zink} for more on formal group laws and their applications. \end{itemize} Of course, this list is by no means complete, but merely represents a small part of the literature for some of the topics touched upon in these notes.

 \begin{Acknowledgements} These notes grew out of a lecture series I gave as part of the master class ``Around Torelli's theorem for K3 surfaces'' at the Institut de Recherche Math\'ematique Avanc\'ee (IRMA) in Strasbourg from October 28 to November 1, 2013, which was organized by Christian Lehn, Gianluca Pacienza, and Pierre Py.
 I thank the organizers for the invitation and hospitality.
 It was a great pleasure visiting the IRMA and giving these lectures.
-I thank Nicolas Addington, Gerard van der Geer, and Christopher Hacon for many helpful comments on earlier versions of these notes. \end{Acknowledgements}
+I thank Nicolas Addington, Daniel Bragg, Gerard van der Geer, Christopher Hacon, Eike Lau, Max Lieblich, and the referee for many helpful comments on earlier versions of these notes. \end{Acknowledgements}